 Resident Chris Hague referred to the incorporation as a "secession" from the county.

 "There's a lot of frustration with the county government and particularly the Planning Department and the County Council," he said.
-"So I know of people who are looking into the possibility of forming a separate government and incorporating as a city.
-We would be seceding from the county government."

 The county government "rules" the Snyderville Basin and collects its taxes, he said.